 OpenTracker-USB data collection:

-Following up from hike on Saturday with friends at Angel Island (an amazing place, first time Ive been there), I was able to transmit APRS data of GPS and a oximeter.
+In 2013 I was on a hike with friends at Angel Island (an amazing place, first time Ive been there), I was able to transmit APRS data of GPS and a oximeter.
 GPS RS232 comes in on dataport A (set at 4800 baud) and oximeter RS232 comes in on dataport B (set at 9600 baud).

 I used a Kenwood F6 handheld with 1/4 wave dualband whip in my front pocket to transmit APRS.
 Another handheld I scanned W6PW repeater in case any hamsters read my APRS comment.
 However for SF W6TP and WA6TOW are more popular repeaters.
 Spreadsheet shows data collected by igate stations.
 I began transmissions when I left home, there are some periods when I turned off APRS while hanging around Pier 41 (I spent some time with the touristas).
 I stopped at Airport Marriott and turned off APRS (to get tickets for Intl Grand Ball dancesport competition I attended later that night).